Matina Ntarzanou

-Matina Ntarzanou (Ματίνα Νταρζάνου; born 8 June 2005) is a Greek professional footballer who plays as a midfielder for Ekstraliga club Pogoń Szczecin and the Greek national team.
+Matina Ntarzanou (Ματίνα Νταρζάνου; born 8 June 2005) is a Greek professional footballer who plays as a defender for Greek A Division club Panathinaikos and the Greek national team.

 Club career

 Early years

 Matina Ntarzanou began her football career at the youth academy of Athinaiki.
 She made her senior debut in the Greek second division during the 2018–19 season at just 13 years old.
 The following season, she transferred to top-flight club Odysseas Glyfadas, where she made 10 appearances and scored one goal, contributing to the team’s 7th-place finish.
 In the summer of 2020, Ntarzanou signed with Agia Paraskevi.
 During her time there, she made 11 appearances and scored four goals as the club finished in 4th place.

 Panathinaikos

 On 9 August 2021, Ntarzanou joined the newly established women’s football team of Panathinaikos, competing in the Greek third division.
 In her debut season, she played a pivotal role in the club’s promotion to the second division, finishing as the group’s top scorer with 11 goals in six matches.
 On 11 July 2022, she transferred to Greek A Division club Avantes Chalkidas.
 She participated in the club's preseason, but, due to problems with the administration, she and the rest of the team left the club before the season began.
 She then returned to Panathinaikos, where she scored 10 goals in 13 appearances, helping the club secure promotion to the top division for the first time in its history.
 In the 2023–24 season, she was a key player in Panathinaikos' third-place league finish.
 The following season, she recorded six goals in 21 appearances as the club finished as league's runners-up and reached the final of the Greek Cup.